-Encouraged to find other scholars exploring the role of NGOs, the press, diaspora groups and other non-state actors in reshaping the relationship between “East” and “West” in the interwar period, Ozavci and Conlin organized a workshop on Lausanne, to prepare a co-edited book of centenary essays that will be published by the Gingko Library in 2023.
-This group of scholars has since been joined by others – all of whom are introduced on the members page of this site.
-Many have shared their insights and discussed their current research projects in contributions to the TLP blog and TLP podcast, published weekly.
-The convenors are always pleased to hear from scholars interested in contributing to both.
-Please use the contact form below to get in touch.
+Encouraged to find other scholars exploring the role of NGOs, the press, diaspora groups and other non-state actors in reshaping the relationship between “East” and “West” in the interwar period, we organized a workshop on Lausanne in Paris, to prepare a co-edited book of centenary essays that was published by the Gingko Library in April 2023.

 Get in touch